PrefectHQ/prefect/docs/getting-started/quickstart.md

 </div>

-You should see a message in the CLI that your deployment was created similar to this one.
+You should see a message that your deployment was created, similar to the one below.

 <div class="terminal">